Get more information on occupational exposures from needlesticks, sharps injuries, splashes, etc. (accessible by Jefferson staff and students only)

 - Complete the accident report and have your supervisor sign it.

-- Report to UHS at 833 Chestnut St, Suite 205 (when UHS is closed report to the Emergency Department) as soon as possible.
-Important: DO NOT wait until the end of your shift; if antiviral medication is required, the CDC recommends taking the initial dose within 2 hours of the exposure.
+- Report to UHS at 833 Chestnut Street, Suite 205 (when UHS is closed report to the Emergency Department) as soon as possible.

 - Know your patient's name and MR# as well as the name of the attending physician of the source patient.